Hospitality, Tourism and Event Management (HTEM)

 - In Years 3 and 4, you will focus on advanced concepts including management, marketing, finance, law, and human resources.

-- HTA Internship Program: Students complete either two 400-hour internships, or one 800-hour internship.
+- HTEM Internship Program: Students complete either two 400-hour internships, or one 800-hour internship.
 Internships expose students to a general system of operations and management experiences.